What is an innovation challenge?

 Ideas and tips for innovation challenge

-- Scale – more participants.
+• Scale – more participants.
 To succeed, an innovation program needs lots of contestants.
-It’s the wisdom of the crowd: a large mass will always out-ideate a small team of smart people.
-On average, companies generate one idea for every four participants.
+It's the wisdom of the crowd: a large mass will always out-ideate a small team of smart people.

-- Diversity – more kinds of people contributing.
-You might think the most productive innovation system would be full of engineers or other problem-solvers.
-You’d be wrong.
-A successful system needs contributions from all over the organization, especially staff who are close to the front lines: sales staff, support workers, or people in close touch with the company’s manufacturing processes, for instance.
+• Diversity – more kinds of people contributing.
+You might think the best innovation system would be full of engineers or other problem-solvers.
+You'd be wrong.
+A successful system needs contributions from all over the organization, especially staff who are close to the front lines: sales staff, support workers, or people in close touch with the company's manufacturing processes, for instance.

 Popular innovation challenges

 Innovation challenges have become one of the most essential tools for promoting start-up companies and bringing innovative ideas to life.
-The topics may range from technology to services, as well as engineering and the creation of new business models, depending on the industry.
+The topics of innovation goals may range from technology to services, as well as engineering and the creation of new business models, depending on the industry.

 Netflix